 They’re also great networking opportunities.
-Meeting and chatting with other professionals in your industry is a great way to make connections and friends or find a mentor who can help you in your career.
+Meeting and chatting with other professionals in your industry is a great way to make connections and meet other like-minded people, or find a mentor who can help you in your career.

 6. Keep a Journal

 Keeping a daily journal might sound like a surprising way to invest in yourself.
 After all, what will scribbling in a journal every day do to help improve your life?
-But daily journaling forces you to be more self-reflective.
-Writing out your thoughts and feelings gives you the opportunity to release them in a safe, non-judgmental space.
+But daily journaling forces you to be more self-reflective, and this can be an important element of self-care.
+Writing out your thoughts and feelings gives you the opportunity to release them in a safe, nonjudgmental space.

 According to the University of Rochester Medical Center, daily journaling can help you:

 - Prioritize problems and cope with fears

 Journaling can also help you cope with workplace burnout and stress because you can vent the frustrations and fears you feel while at work, whether you’re dealing with difficult colleagues or even coping with workplace bullying.